Capital One Platinum Credit Card vs. Capital One Platinum Secured Credit Card: Which Is Best for You?

 Who Should Consider the Capital One Platinum Credit Card?

-Capital One Platinum Credit Card is perfect if you’re looking to improve your credit score with a straightforward, no annual fee credit card.
+Capital One Platinum Credit Card is a solid contender if you’re looking to improve your credit score with a straightforward, no-annual-fee credit card.

 Individuals with fair credit can use Capital One’s risk-free online pre-approval process to see if they’re qualified.